khiajohnson/website/content/post/2021-03/you-should-use-tidylog.md

 author = "Khia A. Johnson"
-title = "You should use tidylog in your corpus phonetics workflow" date = "2021-03-29" description = "A short post on how and why to incorporate tidylog in your linguistic analysis with R" tags = [
+title = "You should use tidylog in your corpus phonetics workflow" date = "2021-03-29" description = "A short post on how and why to incorporate tidylog into your corpus phonetics/linguistics analyses with R" tags = [
     "rstats",
     "linguistics",